Socialism in Egypt: 'Capitalism without Capitalists'

 During the reign of Muhammad Ali Pasha in the early 1800s, the Egyptian economy began to enter the modern capitalist era.
 Muhammad Ali focused on growing grain and cotton for European markets in exchange for capital for industrialization.
 Cotton was grown at such a scale that by 1836 it accounted for 80% of Egyptian exports.
-The government maintained a monopoly on cotton production using workers who were conscripted in a semi-feudal system; the historian Mourad Wahba described this stage of the Egyptian economy as "capitalism without capitalists".
-The government grew cotton production through a predatory system of debt to manufacture a class of tenants who could barely pay their rent or day laborers.
-The Egyptian state seized large swaths of what was then privately owned peasant land; so much so that by 1907, over 90% of Egyptian rural families either did not own enough land for subsistence or had no land at all.
-To live, they either worked for large estates, rent land, or become wage workers.
-Muhammad Ali's successors later borrowed irresponsible amounts for foreign debt to pay for their lifestyles.
+The government maintained a monopoly on cotton production using workers who were conscripted in a semi-feudal system, with historian Mourad Wahba describing this stage of the Egyptian economy as "capitalism without capitalists".
+The government grew cotton production through intermittent, unpaid forced labor to manufacture a class of day laborers or tenants who could not easily afford rent.
+The Egyptian state seized large swaths of what was then privately owned peasant land; by 1907, over 90% of Egyptian rural families either did not own enough land for subsistence or had no land at all.
+To live, they either worked for large estates, rented land, or became wage workers.
+Peasant revolts broke out against this new system; one in 1864 was described by Lucie, Lady Duff-Gordon as a 'communist' uprising.
+Muhammad Ali's successors borrowed irresponsible amounts for foreign debt to pay for their lifestyles.

-Due to a struggling economy and failed expensive projects, the Khedive of Egypt formed a national debt council to oversee repayment.
+Due to a struggling economy and failed expensive projects, the Khedive of Egypt formed the Caisse de la Dette Publique, a national debt council, to oversee repayment.
 This council, which was run by wealthy foreign investors, gradually eroded the national sovereignty of the Egyptian state, especially after Egypt declared bankruptcy in 1876.
 Further financial concessions sparked the 1882 uprising against the government and its ruling landlord class.
-After a British intervention defeated the uprising, Britain established the 'veiled protectorate', as Egypt became a de-facto British colony run by the Consuls-General, beginning with Lord Cromer.
-Cromer would balance the budget, at the expense of native Egyptian industry.
-As the historian Afaf Marsot explains: By the turn of the century Cromer had rendered Egypt solvent, albeit at the expense of Egyptian industry, and had transformed agriculture into a monoculture, cotton, to feed the mills of Lancashire.
+After a British intervention defeated the uprising, Britain established the 'veiled protectorate'.
+Egypt became a de facto British colony run by the Consuls-General, beginning with Lord Cromer.
+Cromer resolved the deficit but damaged native industry, as historian Afaf Marsot explains:

+By the turn of the century Cromer had rendered Egypt solvent, albeit at the expense of Egyptian industry, and had transformed agriculture into a monoculture, cotton, to feed the mills of Lancashire.
 The cultivation of tobacco was prohibited and an excise tax imposed on imported tobacco helped to balance the budget.
 Attempts to set up local industries were discouraged by Cromer, who loaded them with tariffs equal to the taxes paid on imported goods, rendering them non-competitive.
 Textiles, which should have thrived using Egyptian cotton, were deliberately discouraged so that cotton could be exported.
 Egypt was relegated to becoming a provider of raw materials for Britain.